Learning a Tree-Structured Ising Model in Order to Make Predictions: Illustrative example and algorithm comparison

 The preceding discussion provides the intuition underlying a statistical characterization of the possible errors made by the Chow-Liu algorithm.
-Later on in the proof, we provide a lower bound $\tau(n,\beta,\delta)$ so that using $n$ samples, any edge $e$ with $|\mu_{e}|\geq \tau$ is recovered by the Chow-Liu algorithm with probability at least $1-\delta$.
-Conversely, if there is a mistake made by Chow-Liu algorithm such that $e\in\T$ but $e\notin\Tc$, then $|\mu_e|\leq \tau$.
-This lower bound is going to play a key role in bounding the ssTV $\LL^{(2)}$ for $\Tc$ whether or not it is equal to $\T\,.$
+To make this quantitative, later on in the proof, we determine a value $\tau:=\tau(n,\beta,\delta)$ so that any (strong) edge $e$ with $|\mu_{e}|\geq \tau$ is recovered by the Chow-Liu algorithm with probability at least $1-\delta$.
+Equivalently, if there is a mistake made by the Chow-Liu algorithm such that $e\in\EE_{\T}$ but $e\notin\EE_{\Tc}$, then $|\mu_e|\leq \tau$ (i.e., missed edges are weak).
+This is going to play a key role in bounding the ssTV $\LL^{(2)}$ for $\Tc$, whether or not it is equal to $\T$.

-In the regime where $n$ is not large enough to guarantee the correct recovery of all the edges in the tree, there are two natural strategies: \begin{enumerate} \item[I.] \textit{Truncation Algorithm:} The algorithm finds the maximum weight spanning forest of the complete graph, where the weight of each edge $e$ is $|\wmu_e|-\tau\,,$ for a specified threshold $\tau$.
-This process is equivalent to finding the maximum weight spanning tree and then truncating the edges with weight smaller than $\tau\,.$ The purpose of this algorithm is recovering a forest $\mathsf{F}$ which is a good approximation of the original tree $\T$ in the sense that $\EE_{\mathsf{F}}\subseteq \EE_{\T}\,.$ The edges missing from the forest are all weak edges in the original tree that cannot be recovered reliably using $n$ samples.
-The appropriate value of $\tau$ can be determined based on concentrations inequalities.
-The details of this algorithm and its sample complexity will be discussed in Section \ref{s:truncation}. \item[II.] \textit{Chow-Liu Algorithm:} We can use the Chow-Liu tree as our estimated structure despite the fact that it may well return the incorrect tree. \end{enumerate}
+In the regime where $n$ is not large enough to guarantee the correct recovery of all the edges in the tree, there are two natural strategies: \paragraph{I. Forest approximation algorithm} This algorithm attempts to recover a forest $\mathsf{F}$, a good approximation of the original tree $\T$ in the sense that $\EE_{\mathsf{F}}\subseteq \EE_{\T}\,.$ This is accomplished by finding a forest consisting of sufficiently strong edges, i.e. having weight at least $\tau$ for an appropriate value of $\tau$.
+As shown by Tan et al. in \cite{tan2011learning}, such a forest can be obtained by running the Chow-Liu algorithm and removing the edges with weight below $\tau$.
+The details of this algorithm and its sample complexity will be discussed in Section \ref{s:truncation}. \paragraph{II.
+Chow-Liu Algorithm} We can use the Chow-Liu tree as our estimated structure despite the fact that it may well be incorrect.

-Under the assumptions given for our three-node example, the truncation algorithm would return $\Th=\T_2$ in Figure~\ref{f:MarkovChainExample}, whereas Chow-Liu would give $\Th=\T_1$ or $\Th=\T_3\,.$ We compare the \emph{graph estimation error}, defined as $\LL^{(2)}(P,\Pi_{\Th}(P))$, for the above cases:
+For our three-node example, the forest approximation algorithm would return $\Th=\T_2$ in Figure~\ref{f:MarkovChainExample}, whereas Chow-Liu would give $\Th=\T_1$ or $\Th=\T_3$.
+To focus on the implication of graph structure estimation (as opposed to parameter estimation), we compare the \emph{loss due to graph estimation error}, defined as $\LL^{(2)}(P,\Pi_{\Th}(P))$, for the above cases: